 How far into the future should we postpone the wedding?

-Since everything is up in the air at this point and news changes daily, even hourly, it’s hard to give a conclusive answer to this question.
-The best thing you can do is look at dates starting in August and beyond.
-Continue to monitor the CDC, WHO, and local government announcements concerning the Coronavirus (COVID-19), while maintaining an open conversation with your vendors and guests.
+Since the progression back to some level of normality varies by state and is liable to change frequently, it’s hard to give a conclusive answer to this question.
+The best thing you can do is continue to monitor the CDC, WHO, and your local government announcements concerning the Coronavirus (COVID-19), while maintaining an open conversation with your vendors and guests.

-At the time of this writing, it’s okay to keep things as is and plan on moving forward with your wedding plans.
-That being said, consider having a Plan B back-up date where the majority of your guests are local and stay in communication with your venue and vendors about your options should you need to postpone.
+At the time of this writing, it’s maybe okay to keep things as is and plan on moving forward with your wedding plans.
+That being said, consider having a Plan B back-up date where the majority of your guests are local and stay in communication with your venue and vendors about your options should you need to adjust your day or postpone.
 Now is a good time to revisit any contracts you’ve signed and get in touch with the vendors if you have questions.

 How do we postpone/cancel our wedding?

 Brides has an in-depth article on how to rebook and replan a postponed wedding, as well as what to do if you need to cancel the wedding altogether.
 A few tips: